 Accurate Financial Information

 When a potential buyer is making an offer, they will do so based on the financial information that is presented to them.
-If during due diligence it’s discovered that this initial information is not confirmed and there are discrepancies this will often cause a deal to fall apart.
+If during due diligence, it’s discovered that this initial information is not confirmed and there are discrepancies, this will often cause a deal to fall apart.
 It’s essential to understand the reason for the difference, and if there is a valid reason, it’s important to communicate this effectively to the buyer and their accountant so that the buyer’s trust is not lost.
-If the discrepancy is minor and there was a valid reason than usually, the deal can stay on track.
+If the discrepancy is minor and there was a valid reason, then usually, the deal can stay on track.

 Financial Trends & Updated Financial Information

-Sometimes all of the financial information presented to the buyer is accurate but in between the time when the buyer received the data and the time it takes to close the business the revenue and profit of the company have declined.
-Or perhaps the buyer received information that was for the previous financial year and made an offer based on this information but its already six months into the current year and the numbers have gone down.
-In both cases, you want to have as up to date information as possible to avoid possible negative surprises.
+Sometimes all of the financial information presented to the buyer is accurate, but in between the time when the buyer received the data and the time it takes to close the business, the revenue and profit of the company have declined.
+Or perhaps the buyer received information that was for the previous financial year and made an offer based on this information, but it’s already six months into the current year, and the numbers have gone down.
+In both cases, you want to have as up-to-date information as possible to avoid possible negative surprises.
 Also, it pays to try to close a deal in a timely fashion.
-Every business has some variability in their revenue, and the longer it takes to close a deal the higher the variability is likely to be.
+Every business has some variability in its revenue, and the longer it takes to close a deal, the higher the variability is likely to be.

 Letters of Intent

 Before a purchase agreement is signed, it is customary to sign a letter of intent (LOI).
 An LOI outlines the price, terms, an overview of the assumptions about the business that will be verified in due diligence.
 You want an agreement on these issues before spending a lot of time in due diligence so that most of the major points can be agreed to before time is invested.
 We will help to draft and negotiate the terms of the letter of intent which will be used after due diligence as an outline for a purchase and sale agreement.